-There are few challenges in retail tougher than managing grocery retail supply chains; optimizing a broad inventory that includes fresh and short-shelf-life products is not easy.
-And there are few things that show better what a supply chain professional and a supermarket inventory management system can do and the impact they can have on profitability.
+There are few challenges in retail tougher than managing grocery retail supply chains.
+Optimizing a broad inventory that includes fresh and short shelf-life products is not easy, and nothing more powerfully demonstrates what a supply chain professional and a supermarket inventory management system can do together quite like the impact they have on profitability.

-2. Never Overlook Product Level Shelf Life When Ordering
+2. Never Overlook Product-Level Shelf Life When Ordering

-For example, the set parameters can tie your safety stock calculation to a max ‘x’% of expected shelf life forecast, or building exception reports when safety stocks are likely to creep over a set threshold.
-Meanwhile setting exceptions for when a case pack’s days of supply exceed ‘y’% of shelf life can help highlight products needing close supervision.
+For example, the set parameters can tie your safety stock calculation to a max ‘x’% of the expected shelf life forecast or be used to build exception reports when safety stocks are likely to creep over a set threshold.
+Meanwhile, setting exceptions for when a case pack’s days of supply exceed ‘y’% of shelf life can help highlight products needing close supervision.

 3. Incorporate Forecasted Spoilage – Simulations Can Help

-4. Manage Each Product Individually – but Understand How Products Behave in Groups
+4. Manage Each Product Individually – But Understand How Products Behave in Groups

-We ran replenishment on the basis that ‘nice-to-haves’ could run out towards the end of the evening, but that there should always be stock in all basic categories (e.g. sliced white, wholemeal, seeded etc).
-The optimization had the expected impact on food waste – but we were quite surprised by how much category sales and sales margins increased (over 10 percentage point on average).
-Fresher products, due to better inventory turnover, simply appealed more to consumers.
+We ran replenishment on the basis that “nice-to-have” products could run out towards the end of the evening, but there should always be stock in all basic categories (e.g., sliced white, whole grain, seeded).
+The optimization had the expected impact on food waste, but we were quite surprised by how much category sales and sales margins also increased (over ten percentage points on average).
+Because of better inventory turnover, fresher products simply appealed more to consumers.

 5. Dive into Your Day-level Data